betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 Multivariant options might be more involved, for example, accelerating code for a specific GPU programming environment (CUDA, HIP, SYCL, OpenMP, or OpenACC offloading).

 The catch with such options lies in sharing software with other people who want to reuse it in their own libraries and applications, develop against it, and deploy their own product to other developers and users.
-Our experience is that problems for developers of ``downstream" HPC software arise mainly from the implementation of these options.
+Our experience is that problems for developers of "downstream" HPC software arise mainly from the implementation of these options.

 For instance, runtime options that change with the chosen binary option need to be carefully documented for users or downstream developers -- and they complicate the user experience in already tricky installations.
 Workflows have to be established when switching functionality downstream: Do you change configuration of the upstream dependency and rebuild or reinstall?
 Do you find and use the new variant of the dependency that is packaged separately?